GeoscienceAustralia/sira/installation/README.md

+# Instructions for building a SIRA run environment in docker

+## Building the docker image

-# Delete all containers:
+Step 1: Delete all containers

     $ docker rm $(docker stop $(docker ps -aq))

-# Delete all images:
+Step 2: Delete all images

     $ docker rmi $(docker images --filter "dangling=true" -q)

-# Building image:
+Step 3: Build the docker image

     $ docker build -t siraimg . --build-arg CACHE_DATE="$(date)"

-# Run Option #1
+## Running SIRA in docker

+### Run Option #1: Run a simulation and destroy the container when done

 The following command simulataneously does the following: bind mounts a volume in docker, creates a container in interactive mode, runs a simulation, then destroys the container after simulation ends.

     $ docker run -it --rm -v /abs/local/path/<scenario_dir>:/<scenario_dir> \
         siraimg:latest \
         python sira -d <scenario_dir> -sfl --aws

-# Run Option #2
+### Run Option #2: Build a container for reuse / experimentation

+First, build a docker container from the prebuilt image.

     $ docker create --name=sira_x -it siraimg:latest

-Then:
+Then start and attach the container:

     $ docker start sira_x
     $ docker attach sira_x

-Or:
+It is possible to combine the above steps in one:

     $ docker start -a -i sira_x

-Run the sira code for the scenario in the specified directory:
+Now, you can run the sira code for the scenario in the specified directory:

     $ python sira -d /path/to/scenario_dir -sfl

 From outside of docker, on a terminal, use the following command to copy the project folder from container to host:

     $ docker cp $(docker ps -alq):/from/path/in/container /to/path/in/host/